Travels with V

-Further west in Jerusalem’s Old Town is the Church Of The Holy Sepulchre, built on what is believed to be the place where Jesus was crucified and buried.
+Further west in Jerusalem’s Old Town the Church Of The Holy Sepulchre is found, built on what is believed to be the place where Jesus was crucified and buried.
 The church is actually easy to miss, it’s in a courtyard and has a somewhat non-spectacular facade.
 But inside it’s like a christian shopping mall where different branches have their own “stalls” where prayers and ceremonies are performed.

-Right by the entrance to the church some women kneel in front of a big slab of stone, believed to be the place where Jesus body was lain and prepared for burial.
+Just inside the entrance to the church some women kneel in front of a big slab of stone, believed to be the place where Jesus body was lain and prepared for burial.
 The women have placed their handbags, rings and other personal objects on the slab to charge them with holiness.
-And good luck, probably.
+And with good luck, probably.

 Further on inside the church, at the alleged place of the tomb of Jesus, there is a Greek-ortodox chapel.
 Endless ques lead up to the entrance.

-Actually there’s not much evidence that this is the actual spot for the crucifixion and burial.
-The first church was built in the 4th century in the spot where they guessed the events took place.
+Actually there’s not much evidence to support that this is the actual spot for the crucifixion and burial.
+The first church was built in the 4th century on the spot where they guessed that these events took place.
 But by then the city had been devastated twice by the roman armies because of jewish rebellion.
 To find the exact spot hundreds of years later seems like a very difficult task.